Simple API Integration

 const optimizations = [];

-// Check for tier optimization opportunities
+// Check for tier optimization alternate options

-for (const [service, usage] of Object.entries(currentUsage)) {
+for (const [service, utilization] of Object.entries(currentUsage)) {

 const currentTier = this.pricingTiers[service].current;

-const optimalTier = this.calculateOptimalTier(service, usage, predictedUsage[service]);
+const optimalTier = this.calculateOptimalTier(service, utilization, predictedUsage[service]);

 if (optimalTier !== currentTier) {